Note: Standard Users cannot sign in using SSO. Only Power Users and Administrators can use SSO authentication

 7. If you are using the spreadsheet to create new employee accounts in Egnyte, select the checkbox "Allow the creation of new users".
 If your employees already have accounts in Egnyte and you are now allowing them to have SSO access, select "Allow updating of existing users".
 When updating existing employees, you will only need to complete the Username, AuthType, and ldpUserID columns; the rest can be left blank.

-8. Click "Import" and wait for the confirmation email that indicates your user import has completed.
+8. Click "Import" and wait for the confirmation email that indicates your user import has been completed.